arktekk/linx/README.markdown

 	val Pet     = Pets / 'pet

-`"persons"` is poor english and you would like to change it to `"people"` Simply changing `"persons"` to "people" would break all clients that are hardcoded to your url structure.
+`"persons"` is poor english and you would like to change it to `"people"` Simply changing `"persons"` to "people" would break all clients that are hardcoded to your url structure, so how can we support these old resources without having to rewrite our entire application ?
-A friendlier alternative would be to support both versions, but that would lead to a lot of duplication in link definitions.
-Using something like Unfiltered that is based on pattern matching would also bring even more duplication for links with variables since you can't bind variables in alternative matches.

-	val People  = Root / "people"
-	val Persons = Root / "persons"

-	val Person    = People / 'person
-	val PersonOLD = Persons / 'person

-	val Pets    = Person / "pets"
-	val PetsOLD = Person / "pets"

-	val Pet    = Pets / 'pet
-	val PetOLD = Pets / 'pet

-	// even more trouble
-	... match {
-	  case People() | Persons() => // alternative matches
-	  case Person(person) | PersonOLD(person) => // won't compile
-	}

-To solve this, Linx can compose link alternatives with the same number of variables You can add as many alternatives as you like
+To solve this, Linx can compose link alternatives as long as the links composed have the same number of variables.

 	val People = Root / "people" | Root / "persons"
 	val Person = People / 'person